A comprehensive clean bulk meal plan (guide to clean bulking)

 Time to grow.

 Weight training is a new stimulus your body is not used to.
 Just like with building muscle, taking part in your first marathon your slow, out of breath and maybe not where you would like to be!
 After a while you get better, then overtime your really good and now you need to pay more attention to everything related to training and your lifestyle to continue to see results.
 It’s the same with building muscle as an intermediate and advanced lifter.
-You need to be in a surplus to build muscle and strength.
+You need to be in a surplus to build muscle.

-No hiding all of you “hardgainers”.
+No hiding all of you “hard gainers”.

 When I say a calorie surplus, I mean a slight calorie surplus.
 We are on the lean bulk meal plan.
-We are not suddenly consuming all the food we can see in front of us hoping we will be Ronnie Coleman (legend!).
+We are not suddenly consuming all the food we can see in front of us hoping we will be Ronnie Coleman (bodybuilding legend!).
 I’m thinking an extra 200-300kcal over your maintenance calories.
 Then as we gain more weight and our metabolism adapts we need to add another few hundred calories or so.
-Some of you may label yourself as “hardgainers” or you just don’t gain weight easily.
-You have a really high metabolism that is all.
+Some of you may label yourself as “hard gainers” or you just don’t gain weight easily.
+You have a high metabolism that is all.
 If you consume the right foods you will be able to place yourself in a calorie surplus and gain weight too.
 Your baseline maintenance calories are just higher than some other people.
 Some people wish they had your genetics.
 Don’t make excuses.
 Find ways to achieve the goal.

-Clean bulk with more protein.
+2. Clean bulk with more protein.

 So you have probably heard that you need more protein to build muscle and this is 100% true.
 Protein and a surplus of calories help our body to recover and “grow stronger” after resistance training, which is the stimulus.
 Now your probably asking yourself how much protein should I consume to build muscle on this clean bulk meal plan?
 Well that depends.
-In https://barbend.com/layne-norton-supplements-macronutrients/ Layne Norton, a respected powerlifter and holding a PHD in Nutritional sciences says 2 – 2.4g of protein per pound of lean body mass while in a gaining phase is ideal.
-While dieting, he recommends anywhere from 2.4 – 3g.
+In https://barbend.com/layne-norton-supplements-macronutrients/ Layne Norton, a respected powerlifter and holding a PHD in Nutritional sciences says 2 to 2.4g of protein per pound of lean body mass while in a gaining phase is ideal.
+While dieting, he recommends anywhere from 2.4 to 3g.
 Brad Schoenfeld and Alan Aragon recommend in https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5828430/ 1.6g of protein for maximized muscle gains and not while dieting.
-While Bandegan et al recommends 2.2 grams of protein per pound of lean body mass, though this finding has not been widely supported by other scholars in the field.
+While Bandegan et al recommend 2.2 grams of protein per pound of lean body mass, though this finding has not been widely supported by other scholars in the field.
 This is quite a large range so no one answer fits all.

 Protein protein and more protein.

 Norton’s suggestion of up to 3g of protein while dieting does make sense as while dieting the body will look to use any source of energy it can find as energy is at a premium because of reduced calories being consumed.
 Muscle will be used as energy if there are no other readily available sources of energy.
 We need to consume extra protein to tell our bodies to hold onto the muscle we currently have.
 While building muscle consuming such high quantities of protein may not be needed but keeping it relatively high will help give us the raw building blocks needed to build extra muscle tissue.
+I personally recommend at least 1g per pound of body weight.

 Eat protein frequently for gains baby.